TimekillerTK/cdk-deploy-ec2/README.md

 export AMI_NAME="amzn2-ami-kernel-5.10-hvm-2.0.20220426.0-x86_64-gp2" # Amazon Linux 2 (example)
-export KEY_NAME="whatever" # Keypair name which you'll use to connect to the EC2 instance export USER_DATA="userdata" # path to userdata
+export KEY_NAME="whatever" # Keypair name which you'll use to connect to the EC2 instance export USER_DATA="userdata" # path to userdata export BUCKET_NAME="xxxxyyyxxx" # name of S3 bucket EC2 instance will have access to
 ```

 By default it will open up a ssh firewall rule to your local public IP Address.